nikarav/PV-Photos-Image-Processing/README.md

 # PV-Photos-Image-Processing

 The purpose of this project is to read solar panels scan photos and process them for evaluation.
-T

 ## Team